Body

 23) Watch something inspirational or educational on YouTube

-25) Cook dinner to music you love
+25) Cook dinner while listening to your favorite music

 28) Eat healthy whole foods